oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 8.1.1 Conformance Clause 1: CSAF document

-A text file satisfies the "CSAF document" conformance profile if the text file:
+A text file or data stream satisfies the "CSAF document" conformance profile if it:

 * conforms to the syntax and semantics defined in section 3.
 * satisfies at least one profile defined in section 4.